-Respondents were given a sliding scale (see below) to select any dollar amount between zero and one-hundred dollars.
-Note the standard deviation of 27.
-This means responses varied widely, resulting in a fairly inaccurate average value.
+Respondents were given a sliding scale (See scale below) to select any dollar amount between zero and one-hundred dollars.

 This question was attempting to gauge the level of importance residents place on funding park and trail improvements in St. Helens.
 The average dollar figure for the 163 respondents was \$24.70.
 This means that on average, residents would like to increase annual funding to the parks and recreation budget by about 50% of what the average household paid in the 2013/2014 City Budget, from \$51 to \$75.70 annually.
-However, note the standard deviation is very large.
-This means responses varied widely, resulting in a fairly inaccurate average value.